Overview, Access, and Routes

 The wall has a handful of interesting routes that range from 5.2 to 5.7 and are up to 50’ high.
 From upstream to downstream, they are as follows (routes in bold are ones I have climbed either completely or partially):

-• Donovan (5.2)—Steep gully and wall.
-Really too easy on a rope, but just challenging and interesting enough to make an enjoyable free-solo route.
+•Donovan (5.2)—Steep gully and wall.
+Really too easy on a rope except for beginners, but just challenging and interesting enough to make an enjoyable free-solo route.
 I have done this one a few times.
 Holds are plentiful and good, and I find the exposure acceptable for going without a rope.
 The wall is steep, but not so steep that you will often find yourself leaning back out over nothing.
 Still, don’t kid yourself; a fall from high on the route will likely be fatal.
 The 5.2 rating feels about right, and the climb is 50’.